jorgecarleitao/pyglet-gui/docs/api.rst

 The developer defines a :class:`~pyglet_gui.theme.theme.Theme` from a dictionary, and viewers select the part of the theme they need using a path, :meth:`~pyglet_gui.core.Viewer.get_path`.

 This :class:`~pyglet_gui.theme.theme.Theme` is constructed out of a nested dictionary by having :class:`Parsers <pyglet_gui.theme.parsers.Parser>` interpreting the dictionary's content and populating the Theme with :class:`Templates <pyglet_gui.theme.templates.Template>`.

-These templates are able to generate :class:`Graphical Elements <pyglet_gui.theme.elements.GraphicalElement>`, which are used by :class:`Viewers <pyglet_gui.core.Viewer>`.
+These templates are able to generate :class:`Graphical Elements <pyglet_gui.theme.elements.GraphicalElement>` that are used by :class:`Viewers <pyglet_gui.core.Viewer>`.

 Controllers
 ^^^^^^^^^^^^^^

+A Controller represents something that can have behavior, such as something triggered by Pyglet events.

-The :class:`~pyglet_gui.manager.ControllerManager` is responsible for handling all events in the GUI by handling Pyglet's window events.
-The manager uses those events to call the correct :class:`Controllers' <pyglet_gui.core.Controller>` handlers.
+Pyglet-gui uses a :class:`~pyglet_gui.manager.ControllerManager` for handling all window events in the GUI, and the manager uses these events to call the correct :class:`Controllers' <pyglet_gui.core.Controller>` handlers.

 .. image:: controllers.png
     :scale: 100%